-“Importantly, we’ve learned that contact centres have become vital to customer experience in ways that we hadn’t seen before and will play a critical role in a strong service strategy."
+“Importantly, we’ve learned that contact centers have become vital to customer experience in ways that we hadn’t seen before and will play a critical role in a strong service strategy."

-Contact centres that are focussed on elevating customer experiences need the adaptability new technologies, like cloud and AI, provide in order to meet the shifting expectations of customers and to respond to changes in the competitive, regulatory and cultural environments,
+Contact centers that are focused on elevating customer experiences need the adaptability new technologies, like cloud and AI, provide in order to meet the shifting expectations of customers and to respond to changes in the competitive, regulatory and cultural environments,

 “Our research found that those leading in the industry are already on this path and that others need to ensure they’re doing the same, or risk losing customers."

-For more details on the future of contact centres and customer experience in 2021 and beyond, access the full report here.
+For more details on the future of contact centers and customer experience in 2021 and beyond, access the full report here.